Who Is Cardi B?

 In July, Cardi B enjoyed another historic moment when Invasion of Privacy's "I Like It" hit No. 1 on the Billboard Hot 100, making her the first female rapper to twice reach the top spot.

-In February 2019, the artist claimed the Best Rap Album Grammy for Invasion of Privacy, making her the first solo woman to receive the honor.
+In February 2019, Cardi released her second collaboration with Mars, "Please Me," and claimed the Best Rap Album Grammy for Invasion of Privacy, making her the first solo woman to receive the honor.
+In June, shortly after the release of another single, "Press," Cardi earned Album of the Year honors at the BET Awards.

 Cardi B & Offset